-Written work must be written without outside help according to the known citation standards, and a declaration of authorship must be attached, which is available as a template on the StudentWeb.
-Documentation (quotations, bibliography, etc.) must be carried out universally and consistently according to the requirements of the chosen/specified citation standard such as e.g. APA or MLA.
-The legal standard is recommended for legal work (cf. by way of example: FORSTMOSER, P., OGOREK R., SCHINDLER B., Juristisches Arbeiten: Eine Anleitung für Studierende (the latest edition in each case), or according to the recommendations of the Law School).
-The reference sources of information (paraphrases, quotations, etc.) that has been taken over literally or in the sense of the original text must be integrated into the text in accordance with the requirements of the citation standard used.
-Informative and bibliographical notes must be included as footnotes (recommendations and standards e.g. in METZGER, C., Lern- und Arbeitsstrategien (latest edition)).
-For all written work at the University of St.Gallen, the indication of page numbers is mandatory, regardless of the standard chosen.
-Where page numbers are missing in sources, the precise designation must be made differently: chapter or section title, section number, article, etc. Supplementary aids -- Examination languages Question language: English Answer language: English 2.
-Examination sub part (2/2) Examination time and form Decentral - Group examination paper with presentation (all given the same grades) (50%) Examination time: term time Remark -- Examination-aid rule Term papers Written work must be written without outside help according to the known citation standards, and a declaration of authorship must be attached, which is available as a template on the StudentWeb.
-Documentation (quotations, bibliography, etc.) must be carried out universally and consistently according to the requirements of the chosen/specified citation standard such as e.g. APA or MLA.
-The legal standard is recommended for legal work (cf. by way of example: FORSTMOSER, P., OGOREK R., SCHINDLER B., Juristisches Arbeiten: Eine Anleitung für Studierende (the latest edition in each case), or according to the recommendations of the Law School).
-The reference sources of information (paraphrases, quotations, etc.) that has been taken over literally or in the sense of the original text must be integrated into the text in accordance with the requirements of the citation standard used.
-Informative and bibliographical notes must be included as footnotes (recommendations and standards e.g. in METZGER, C., Lern- und Arbeitsstrategien (latest edition)).
-For all written work at the University of St.Gallen, the indication of page numbers is mandatory, regardless of the standard chosen.
-Where page numbers are missing in sources, the precise designation must be made differently: chapter or section title, section number, article, etc. Supplementary aids - - Examination languages Question language: English Answer language: English Examination content The final grade consists of a take-home exam in the form of an essay (50%) and a group presentation plus term paper (45 minutes, ca. 4.000 words.
-50%).
+Examination languages

+Question language: English Answer language: English

+2. Examination sub part (2/2)

+Examination time and form

+Decentral - Group examination paper with presentation (all given the same grades) (50%) Examination time: term time

+Remark

+--

+Examination-aid rule Free aids provision

+Basically, students are free to choose aids.
+Any restrictions are defined by the faculty members in charge of the examination under supplementary aids.

+Supplementary aids

+Nature of examination analog

+Examination languages Question language: English Answer language: English

+Examination content

+The final grade consists of a take-home exam in the form of an essay (50%) and a group presentation plus term paper (45 minutes, ca. 4.000 words, 50%).

 The mid-term take-home exam is based on the material from the first half of the semester.
 The oral presentation plus term paper can be negotiated individually, but I will provide a list of potential topics and basic literature.
 Presentations take place during the second half of the semester.

-Examination relevant literature An updated mandatory reading list will be available on the Studynet by Januar 15, 2022.
-Please note Please note that only this fact sheet and the examination schedule published at the time of bidding are is binding and takes precedence over other information, such as information on StudyNet (Canvas), on lecturers' websites and information in lectures etc. Any references and links to third-party content within the fact sheet are only of a supplementary, informative nature and lie outside the area of responsibility of the University of St.Gallen.
+Examination relevant literature

+An updated mandatory reading list will be available on the Studynet by Januar 15, 2023.

+Please note Please note that only this fact sheet and the examination schedule published at the time of bidding are binding and takes precedence over other information, such as information on StudyNet (Canvas), on lecturers' websites and information in lectures etc. Any references and links to third-party content within the fact sheet are only of a supplementary, informative nature and lie outside the area of responsibility of the University of St.Gallen.
 Documents and materials are only relevant for central examinations if they are available by the end of the lecture period (CW21) at the latest.
 In the case of centrally organised mid-term examinations, the documents and materials up to CW 12 are relevant for testing.
 Binding nature of the fact sheets:

-- Course information as well as examination date (organised centrally/decentrally) and form of examination: from bidding start in CW 04 (Thursday, 27 January 2022); - Examination information (regulations on aids, examination contents, examination literature) for decentralised examinations: in CW 12 (Monday, 21 March 2022); - Examination information (regulations on aids, examination contents, examination literature) for centrally organised mid-term examinations: in CW 12 (Monday, 21 March 2022); - Examination information (regulations on aids, examination contents, examination literature) for centrally organised examinations: two weeks before the end of the registration period in CW 15 (Monday, 11 April 2022).
+- Course information as well as examination date (organised centrally/decentrally) and form of examination: from bidding start in CW 04 (Thursday, 26 January 2023); - Examination information (regulations on aids, examination contents, examination literature) for decentralised examinations: in CW 12 (Monday, 20 March 2023); - Examination information (regulations on aids, examination contents, examination literature) for centrally organised mid-term examinations: in CW 12 (Monday, 20 March 2023); - Examination information (regulations on aids, examination contents, examination literature) for centrally organised examinations: two weeks before the end of the de-registration period in CW 15 (Monday, 10 April 2023).